GuylianGilsing/PHPValidation/README.md

 ```

 ### isInt
-When added, and the field exists, and the field is of the following types: `string`, `int`, it will check if the given value can be converted to an integer, and thus is an integer.
+When added, and the field exists, and the field is of the following types: `string` or `int`, it will check if the given value can be converted to an integer, and thus is an integer.

 ```php
 $builder->setValidators([